joshjm/Covid-Co-op/README.md

 - babel-node
 - React
 - bootstrap
+- JS-Cookie management

 #### backend
-- rails as an ORM and API.
+- Rails as an ORM and API.
+- Rails session management for user auth

 ### About
 A place to advertise what supplies you have to help fight covid.
-You can list what quantity of facemasks, gloves, sanitizer etc you have, and whether they are free for anyone to collect, or whether you need to be reimbursed.
+You can list what quantity of face-masks, gloves, sanitizer etc you have, and whether they are free for anyone to collect, or whether you need to be reimbursed.

-You can see locally what supplies are nearby, to help prevent unecessary travel distance.
+You can see locally what supplies are nearby, to help prevent unnecessary travel distance.

-The app will feature tracking graphs to show supply trends around australia, and will show hospitals current demand.
+The app will feature tracking graphs to show supply trends around Australia, and will show hospitals current demand.

-Hospitals and healthcare providers can make fulfillment requents to page as a whole, that people can fill in part or in total.
+Hospitals and healthcare providers can make fulfillment requests to page as a whole, that people can fill in part or in total.

 Equipment dropoff locations can also be listed.